Revivalist-Dev/GuidedGenerations-Extension/README.md

 ## ⚙️ Settings

-All extension settings are managed via SillyTavern’s Extension Settings panel:
+- **Context Message Limit (NEW!):** Restrict how many previous messages are included as context for generations (0 for all).
+This helps focus the AI and manage token usage.
+- **Impersonate Template (NEW!):** Choose your default perspective template (1st, 2nd, 3rd, or custom) for the Guided Impersonate tool.

-- **Auto-Trigger**: toggle automatic execution of:
+- **Auto-Trigger**: Toggle automatic execution of Thinking, State, and Clothes guides before each response.
-  - Thinking Guide
-  - State Guide
-  - Clothes Guide

-- **Buttons Visibility**: show or hide action buttons:
+- **Buttons Visibility**: Choose which action buttons to display in the UI.
-  - 1st Person Impersonation (👤)
-  - 2nd Person Impersonation (👥)
-  - 3rd Person Impersonation (🗣️)
-  - Guided Response (🐕)
-  - Guided Swipe (👈)
-  - Persistent Guides Menu (📖)

-- **Injection Role**: select the role (`system`, `assistant`, or `user`) used when injecting instructions.
+- **Injection Role**: Select the role (`system`, `assistant`, or `user`) used for injected guidance.

-- **Debug Mode**: when enabled, shows detailed debug information in the browser console.
-Useful for troubleshooting but can clutter the console during normal use.

-- **Presets**: for each guide/tool (Clothes, State, Thinking, Situational, Rules, Custom, Corrections, Spellchecker, Edit Intros, Impersonation 1st/2nd/3rd), choose any SillyTavern preset.
-Before running a guide/tool, the extension will switch to that preset (and its configured API/model), execute the action, then restore your previous preset—allowing different models per guide.

-- **Prompt Overrides**: customize the raw prompt template for each guide/tool.
-Use `{{input}}` for your input text and other placeholders as supported.
-Overrides apply to:
-  - Clothes Guide Prompt
-  - State Guide Prompt
-  - Thinking Guide Prompt
-  - Situational Guide Prompt
-  - Rules Guide Prompt
-  - Corrections Prompt
-  - Spellchecker Prompt
-  - Impersonate 1st/2nd/3rd Person Prompts
-  - Guided Response Prompt
-  - Guided Swipe Prompt
+- **Presets & Profiles**: Assign specific SillyTavern presets or profiles to each individual tool, allowing the extension to automatically switch models/parameters based on the task.

 ---